Mjvolk3/Deep-Learning-Foundations-and-Concepts/notes/assets/swanki/swanki-out-CH02.1/swanki-out-manual.md

 - #uncertainty-reduction, #data-fusion, #medical-imaging

-## Describe the experiment with the bent coin and its implications for understanding probabilities as discussed in the paper.
+## Describe the experiment with the bent coin and its implications for understanding probabilities as discussed in the paper

 The bent coin experiment shows that if flipped enough times, the coin lands concave side up 60% of the time and convex side up 40% of the time.
 This frequency-based approach to understanding probabilities exemplifies the frequentist view of statistics, where the probability is defined as the limit of the relative frequency of an event as the number of trials approaches infinity.
 From a Bayesian perspective, this experiment can also be interpreted by updating the belief about the probability of the coin landing concave or convex side up based on observed data, using prior knowledge and observed frequencies to form a posterior distribution.